Return to homepage

 catch

-Extensions are used to create conditional statements, loops and error handling.
+Extensions are used to do conditional statements, loops and error handling.

 Extensions are always followed by some kind of expression or a block of code.